kjohnbaba/pointerex_c/README.md

-Small pointers exercise in c
+Small pointer exercise in C